|

 Most meetings aim to help people be logical and reasonable.
 But this

-emphasis limits the potential of people to solve problems and form community.
+emphasis limits the potential of people to solve problems and form

-together.
-Dynamic Facilitation is appropriate for:
+to think creatively together.
+Dynamic Facilitation is appropriate

 • Big-issue meetings — dealing

-with difficult times, crises or "impossible" problems; strategic planning;
+with difficult times, crises or "impossible" problems; strategic

-sparking a leap forward, visioning.
+planning; sparking a leap forward, visioning.

 • Heart issues —resolving conflict, building